Understand Personality to Connect with Audience & Write Strong Fiction Characters

 The personality may drive the fictional character to have an entirely different persona, and as the writer you must have a clear understanding of both.
 What’s even better is when you can give the reader the same clear connection.
 The same dual perspective.
 This is especially cool when executed well with a villain.

 Real life personality inventories are often inaccurately called “tests.”
-Let’s distinguish here — tests are things you can pass and fail – they’re a scale of knowledge.
-There’s no such thing as a personality test, because no one can fail to have a personality.
+Let’s distinguish here: tests are things you can pass and fail; they’re a scale of knowledge.
+There’s no such thing as a personality test, because no one can fail to have a personality, even characters in fiction.

 Pace Pallette Personality Inventory